itpp-labs/misc-addons/web_preview/README.rst

             </field>
         </record>

-The Model should inherit the web_privew.
+The Model should inherit the web_preview.
 In the '_preview_media_file' parameter specify the binary field of the model.

 eg for the model 'product.image' and the binary field 'image'::